open-mmlab/mmagic/README.md

 ## License

 This project is released under the [Apache 2.0 license](LICENSE).
-Please refer to [LICENSES.md](LICENSES.md) for the careful check, if you are using our code for commercial matters.
+Please refer to [LICENSES](LICENSE) for the careful check, if you are using our code for commercial matters.

 ## Projects in OpenMMLab 2.0